oszuidwest/zwfm-metadata/README.md

 - Handles prefixes and suffixes correctly
 - Works with any formatters applied to the text

-Note: ODR-PadEnc automatically re-reads DLS files before each transmission.
+Note: ODR-PadEnc automatically re-reads DL files before each transmission.

 #### StereoTool Output